irishdowd10/cycling-club/README.md

 To download and run this project:
 1. Clone this repository to your desktop.
 2. Run {$ npm install} and {$ bower install} in your terminal to gather required packages.
-3. Create a account in Firbase https://firebase.google.com/
+3. Create a account in Firebase https://firebase.google.com/
 4. Create a New Project.
 Select this option, provide a name for your new project, and select your Country/region    from the drop-down menu.
 5.  npm install angularfire2@4.0.0-rc.0 firebase --save
 6. In firebase change both the ".read", and ".write" properties here to "true".